NuiQuant/linkit-7688-building/README.md

-# linkit-smart-7688 with gs_usb support (for candleLight, Bigtreetech U2C USB to CAN adapters)
+# linkit-smart-7688 with gs_usb support
+Useful for candleLight, Bigtreetech U2C USB to CAN adapters

 ## Build the firmware from sources